Dot And Key Review: Best Seller Products to try today

 The Probiotics Gel is a Nourishing yet Lightweight Non-Comedogenic Moisturizer.
 It doesn’t make my skin dry & stretchy.
 At the same time, it doesn’t make it sticky & greasy either.
 This moisturizer provides the perfect balance of moisturization that my skin needs.
 It’s an oil-free moisturizer that can be used all year round.

-The 72 hr claim might be an exaggeration, as I definitely needed to moisturize twice a day.
+The 72-hour claim might be an exaggeration, as I definitely needed to moisturize twice a day.

 Overall, if you have been wanting to try a Dot And Key Moisturizer, this is the one I’d recommend, especially for combination skin.